-On June 3, 2021, the Registrant issued 100 shares of the Registrant's common stock, par value \$0.0001 per share, to Alex Grab, for \$0.01.
+On June 3, 2021, the Registrant issued 100 shares of the Registrant's common stock, par value \$0.0001 per share, to an officer of the Registrant, for \$0.01.
 The issuance of such shares of common stock was not registered under the Securities Act, because the shares were offered and sold in a transaction by the issuer not involving any public offering exempt from registration under Section 4(a)(2) of the Securities Act.